How To Clean Your Engine Bay

 Beneath your hood lies a dirty wasteland.
 Let’s make it shiny!

 Beneath your hood lies a vast array of pipes, hoses, turbochargers, intercoolers, radiators, wires, fuses, intakes, and other engine components.
 Although you’d think a closed hood would protect the engine from the elements, there’s no floor to keep them pristine.
-Likewise, hoses fail, oil leaks, and all manner of things can drip and drop, each requiring a good cleaning.
+Likewise, hoses fail, oil leaks, and all types of things can drip and drop, each leading to the need for a good cleaning.

 Skill Level: Beginner